alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - Has a familiar structure for writing tests so that new folks can onboard quickly
 - Has a single "pass"/"fail" at the end
     - (with some statistics and color coding for pass/fail)
+- Only shows details if the test fails

 ## What's missing from our current approach?

-- The more tests we write, the less clear the test output
-    - For passes, I don't need nearly as much detail as for failures